padsp-64/nvidia-prime-app-runner/README.md

 # How to use

-Just right click on the executable and click "Run on Nvidia".
+Just right click on the executable and click "Start on Nvidia".
 If you installed the applet correctly, it should appear in the context menu when you click on the file

 Work tested on Asus X555LJ laptop with Intel HD Graphisc 5500 + Nvidia GeForce 920M